AsyMov: Integrated Sensing and Communications with Asynchronous Moving Devices: Analysis and numerical simulations

 \section{Analysis and numerical simulations}

-In this section, we derive the \ac{crlb} on the estimation of the parameter vector $\boldsymbol{\theta}$, based on the measurement model in \eq{eq:phi-trg-norm} and \eq{eq:phi-m-norm}.
+In this section, we derive the \ac{crb} on the estimation of the parameters $f_{{\rm D, t}},\eta, v^{\rm tx}$, based on the measurement model in \eq{eq:phi-trg-norm} and \eq{eq:phi-m-norm}.
 Then, we describe our simulations and the obtained numerical results.
+The \ac{crb} derivation differs from that of existing works for bi-static asynchronous \ac{isac}, e.g., \cite{wang2024windowing, wang2024clutter}, that do not consider the motion of TX and RX, since it is based on our new model in \eq{eq:delta-model}, which accounts for the inter-dependencies among paths introduced by the phase differencing operations.